 The President’s Plan

 In his State of the Union Address on January 20, 2015, President Obama called for the passage of a bipartisan infrastructure plan as part of the Fiscal Year 2016 budget.
-The plan designates $94.7 billion Department of Transportation (DOT) funding to support projects critical to improving and securing the safety of America’s infrastructure, relieving roadway congestion, improving public transportation, and creating millions of good-paying jobs.
+The plan designates $94.7 billion in Department of Transportation (DOT) funding to support projects critical to improving and securing the safety of America’s infrastructure, relieving roadway congestion, improving public transportation, and creating millions of good-paying jobs.
 The proposed funding would support a bill the President sent to Congress in April 2014, the GROW AMERICA Act, Generating Renewal, Opportunity, and Work with Accelerated Mobility, Efficiency, and Rebuilding of Infrastructure and Communities.

 The plan is a six-year, a $478 billion transportation funding reauthorization proposal, which would supplement current funds from the Highway Trust Fund in combination with a tax on (currently untaxed) U.S. corporate earnings accumulated overseas.
 The Administration predicts that this plan will provide State and local governments with the confidence needed to begin construction projects to shore up failing infrastructure, creating millions of jobs.